Abbeville, Louisiana: National Guard

 Abbeville is the home of HHC (headquarters company), 2nd Battalion, 156th Infantry (mech.), of the Louisiana Army National Guard.
 The 2nd Battalion served with the 256th Infantry Brigade ("The Tiger Brigade") during Operation Iraqi Freedom in 2004–2005.

 Transportation

 The Louisiana & Delta Railroad has a route through the city, which helped bring freight produced locally to market.

 The Freshwater Bayou Deepwater Channel connects Abbeville to the Gulf of Mexico, and the Intracoastal Waterway runs south of the city.

 Films

 The 1988 remake of the 1958 film The Blob was filmed in Abbeville.

 Part of Lucio Fulci's Door to Silence takes place in Abbeville.

 Robert J. Flaherty chose Abbeville in 1948 as his base of operations during the filming of Louisiana Story.
 He rented a house in the current downtown area for 15 months over 1946–47.

+In 1990, Julia Roberts filmed part of Sleeping With the Enemy in Abbeville.

 Abbeville is one of the main locations in the first season of the HBO TV series True Detective.